microsoft/coyote/docs/index.md

 # Welcome to Coyote

 Coyote is a set of .NET libraries and tools designed to help ensure that your code is free of bugs.

 Too often developers are drowning in the complexity of their own code and many hours are wasted trying to track down impossible-to-find bugs, especially when dealing with _concurrent_ code or various other sources of _non-determinism_ (like message ordering, failures, timeouts and so on).

-Coyote provides programming models to express concurrent systems.
-These programming models offer convenient ways to program at a high-level of abstraction.
-As mentioned below, Coyote currently supports two programming models: the familiar tasks-based programming model as well as a more advanced actor-based programming model.
-These programming models are built using asynchronous APIs, supported by a lightweight runtime, making it easy to program efficient non-blocking code.

 <div class="embed-responsive embed-responsive-16by9">
     <video id="shortintro" class="embed-responsive-item" controls poster="assets/images/ShortIntro.png">